RiddellMe/AWS-SAA-C02/16. AWS Storage Extras/README.md

 - Block storage using iSCSI protocol backed by S3
 - Backed by EBS snapshots which can help restore on-premises volumes
 - **Cached volumes:** low latency access to most recent data
-- **Stored volumes:** entire dataset is on premise, scheduled backups to S3
+- **Stored volumes:** entire dataset is on premises, scheduled backups to S3

 ### Tape Gateway
 - Some companies have backup processes using physical tapes